 - A. Parent(s) of the dependent child(ren).
 The parent may be a biological, legal, or an adoptive parent. - B. Stepparent(s) of the dependent child(ren).
-The parent and stepparent must be legally married.

-CAUTION: Common-law marriages are not recognized for TANF purposes.

-C. Any minor blood-related or adoptive brother or sister including those of halfblood.
+The parent and stepparent must be legally married. - CAUTION: Common-law marriages are not recognized in South Carolina when establishing TANF BGs. - C. Any minor blood-related or adoptive brother or sister including those of halfblood.
 Exception: The needs of disqualified alien siblings are not considered in determining the eligibility and payment of an otherwise eligible child.